j0sh710/AutoMiner/README.md

 https://discord.gg/dqASSme

 # Features
 1. Mines the most profitable coin according to selected pools api and profit selection used.
-(BlazePool, Nicehash, and ZergPool currently)
+(BlazePool, Nicehash, and Zpool currently)
 2. Monitors miner crashes and automatically restarts crashed miners.
 3. Monitors GPU Temperatures and Utilization.
 If GPU Utilization drops too low miner restart is attempted.
 After 6 failures automatic reboot will occur.
 (Only if "Monitor GPU" is checked)
 4. Manages rig availability on MiningRigRentals.com while algo switching.